 During 2019, the Group adopted a Board Diversity Policy designed to assist the Board, through the Committee, in achieving optimum Board and Committee composition.
 It is the Group's policy to develop over time the diversity of its Board without compromising the calibre of new Directors.
-All Board appointments are made on merit and with regard to necessary actions are taken during the course of 2020.
+All Board appointments are made on merit and with regard to the skills and experience that the Board requires to be effective.